 Cedar shake and copper roof unique mailbox house at antique store.

-However, this unique mailbox was for advertised for sale in Connecticut, about 3.5 hours away.
+However, this unique mailbox was advertised for sale in Connecticut, about 3.5 hours away.
 After chatting further with the seller, I learned that the mailbox was located in New Hampshire at Flying Pigs Antiquesabout an hour’s drive from our place in Vermont.

 Honestly, I wasn’t thrilled with the photos in the listing, so I knew I needed to see it for myself.
 So off I went.